Office for prayer in connection with the Jewish people

 – you have given the Jewish people the promise of the coming of the Messiah,

-– you have given the Church the expectation of the expectation of your son’s return.
+– you have given the Church the expectation of your son’s return.

 – in the Holy Spirit we say with the whole Church: “Maranatha, come Lord”.